More of the Music of Steeleye Span

 This is some of the best Rock Bass I have ever heard, bar none.
 There’s more to it than that, obviously, but if I had only one record to demo bass with, hard to imagine I could pick a better one than this.
 (The Wall would make the short list, Fragile too, maybe one or two others, but not that many.)

-This record clearly belongs on our Top 100 List, maybe even on a Top Ten List (if we had one), but fails to make the cut for one simple reason — we just can’t find enough clean original British pressings to do regular shootouts.
+This record clearly belongs on our Top 100 List, maybe even on a Top Ten List (if we had one), [we do!] but fails to make the cut for one simple reason — we just can’t find enough clean original British pressings to do regular shootouts.
 Only a handful of Hot Stampers have made it to the site since we first did Commoner’s Crown in 2009.
 We love the album and think every right-thinking audiophile should own a great copy such as this, but the domestic pressings are made from dubs and the British originals are scarce and getting scarcer, so there simply will never be enough to go around, and not enough to qualify for our Top 100 List.

 Notice how there is nothing — not one instrument or voice — that has a trace of hi-if-ishness.
 No grain, no sizzle, no zippy top, no bloated bottom, no digital reverb, nothing that could possibly remind you of the phony sound you hear on audiophile records at every turn.
 Silky sweet and Tubey Magical, THIS IS THE SOUND WE LOVE.